OCA/l10n-belgium/l10n_be_mis_reports/readme/CONFIGURE.rst

 To configure this module, you need to go to
-Accounting > Reporting > MIS Reports and create report instance according to the desired time periods and using one of the following templates provided by this module:
+Invoicing > Reporting > MIS Reports and create report instance according to the desired time periods and using one of the following templates provided by this module:

 * Belgium Profit & Loss
 * Belgium Balance Sheet
-* Belgium VAT Declaration

 To obtain correct results, the account codes prefixes must match the official Belgium chart of account.